EDO Japan Interview Questions

 • Be sure to research salary expectations for your role before you go into the interview.
 There are plenty of sites that discuss salary ranges.

-• Note most entry-level jobs will pay minimum wage.
+• Note that most entry-level jobs will pay minimum wage.

-• If possible tell the interviewer you do not have a problem with this as most jobs in restaurants will require you to work on your feet for long periods.
-Try to wear comfortable, well-fitting shoes with low heels, maintain good posture, and stay hydrated.
+• Most restaurant jobs require you to work on your feet for long periods.
+If possible, let the interviewer know you are okay with this.
+Wear comfortable, well-fitting shoes with low heels, maintain good posture, and stay hydrated.

 Questions to ask at the end of an interview